t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 system generation tools I used at that time.

 Some of the utilities were developed in assembly, others I developed using Turbo Pascal.
-When I locate the sources to these utilties, they will be posted as well.
+When I locate the sources to these utilities, they will be posted as well.

 The original 2300 ADS system was delivered with two 8" SSDD floppies.
 It was possible to swap these out for DSDD floppies.
 Additionally, this CP/M supports the Memory